krismakesstuff/shift/README.md

 # shift

-An audio pitch-shifting creative tool.
+A browser based audio pitch-shifting creative tool.
+Upload files and/or use your mic to create pitch shifting beauty (or mayhem).
+Then record the ouput to use in your project.
+Intended to be a free accessible tool for sound design or live performance.

 The audio processing was built with Max, exported to a web target via RNBO.
 UI is vanilla JS.

 #### How to use:
 1. Drop an audio file and/or turn on your mic by clicking "mic".